balzack/databag/README.md

 - Low latency (use of websockets for push events to avoid polling)
 - Responsive (renders well in phone, tablet and pc)
 - Unlimited accounts per node (host for your whole family)
+- Mobile alerts (push notifications on new contacts and messages)

 <br>
 <p align="center">